Ahli/Galaxy-Observer-UI/README.md

 ## Further Software already included:
 * [MPQ Editor by Ladislav Zezula](http://www.zezula.net/en/mpq/download.html).
 It is used to open and create MPQ files.
-* [CASCexplorer by tomrus88](https://github.com/WoW-Tools/CASCExplorer/releases).
-It is used to extract the base UI from the games.